mcandre/elements-of-commit-style/tracking_files.md

 Think critically about which files you check into version control, and which files you exclude.

-## Include small and hand-written files
+## Include small and hand-written files.

 Anything hand-written that would take time to recreate is a good candidate for checking into version control.
 Example checked-in files: